skalenetwork/IMA/docs/ima_linked_list_optimization.md

 ## Implementation details

-### 1. Add lastOutgoingMessageBlockId to ConnectedChainInfo.outgoingMessageCounter
+### Change 1.
+Add lastOutgoingMessageBlockId to ConnectedChainInfo.outgoingMessageCounter

 Currently IMA uses ```ConnectedChainInfo.outgoingMessageCounter``` variable which has 256 bits.
 Note, that the first 128 bits of this variable are always zero and can be used to store useful data.